 Desired Outcome: System benchmark is scheduled with Update Site Maps enabled.

-- 1. In the Domain Management page, select Operations > Schedule Task from the quick access toolbar. - 2.
-On the Schedule Task > Schedule Discovery/Benchmark tab, select the Enable check box for the Basic System Benchmark entry.
+- In the Domain Management page, click Schedule Task on the Start Page or select Operations > Schedule Task from the quick access toolbar. - 2.
+On the Schedule Task tab, select the Enable check box for the Basic System Benchmark entry.